How to perform the coherent measurement of a curved phase space by continuous isotropic measurement. I. Spin and the Kraus-operator geometry of $\mathrm{SL}(2,\mathbb{C})$: Introduction

 So what's taking so long to collapse?
 The fact of the matter is that a coherent-state outcome takes time whenever the phase space has curvature, as does the two-sphere for spin.\footnote{An important exception to the general rule that phase-space curvature dictates a nonzero collapse time occurs in the fundamental representation---spin-$\frac12$ for SU(2)---where all pure states are SCSs.
-Then measuring in a random basis is a single-shot realization of the SCS {POVM}.} Mathematically, this fact is contained in the observation that spin observables are ``more noncommutative'' than quadrature observables.
+Then measuring in a random basis is a single-shot realization of the SCS~{POVM}.
+The continuous isotropic measurement of spin has been considered previously~\cite{HWei2008a,Ruskov2010,Ruskov2012a} in this exceptional case of a qubit.} Mathematically, this fact is contained in the observation that spin observables are ``more noncommutative'' than quadrature observables.
 Intuitively, the POVM element that develops from the outcomes of the continuous isotropic measurement starts at the identity, at the center of the sphere of SCSs and takes a time, a few collapse times, to pick spontaneously a direction, after which it moves exponentially in that direction to the SCS sphere on the surface.
 In this description the interior of the sphere is a 3-hyperboloid, on whose boundary at infinity live the SCSs.
 An equally important aspect of the collapse time being due to curvature is that it is representation independent, which is to say it doesn't depend on the Hilbert space specified by the usual quantum number~$j$.
 Indeed, that there is a single collapse time, independent of representation, will to some be perhaps the most surprising feature of this analysis.
 From the perspective of phase space, this is to say that the time it takes a quasiprobability to collapse to a minimum-uncertainty distribution is representation independent; the dependence on representation is only in the width of that minimum uncertainty relative to the radius of the phase~space.\\

 To describe this collapse of the continuous isotropic measurement of spin components to the SCS~POVM and all its aforementioned properties requires a mathematical tool set that is beyond what most physicists consider worth learning.
 Yet these tools are precisely those that were on the minds of many of the mathematicians behind the formulation of quantum theory originally~\cite{borel2001essays,jammer1966conceptual}.
 These are the tools of differential geometry, particularly of Riemannian symmetric spaces.
 Although a dominant source of inspiration for 19th and 20th century mathematics~\cite{borel2001essays,hawkins2012emergence}, differential geometry appears to have become a somewhat esoteric subject for most physicists today.
 Yet more recent years are showing that these classical techniques can be quite relevant, both within quantum information~\cite{nielsen2006quantum} and beyond~\cite{chirikjian2009stochastic}.
 A sincere hope of the authors is that this illustration of the SCS~POVM (and, more generally, GCS~POVMs in the sequel) will stimulate further work in this direction, bringing the foundational ideas of classical differential geometry back to quantum measurement theory and, more generally, giving them their proper place in quantum information.